 Property retrocession is written on an excess of loss basis through treaty arrangements and covers elemental risks.
 Cover may be on a worldwide or regional basis and may cover specific risks or all catastrophe perils.
-Coverage may be given on a UNL basis, meaning that loss payments are linked directly to the ceding company's own loss, or on an ILW basis, meaning that loss payments are linked to the overall industry insured loss as measured by independent third-party loss index providers.
+Coverage may be given on a UNL basis, meaning that loss payments are linked directly to the ceding company's own loss, or on a UNL basis warranted on an overall industry loss, as measured by third party index providers, known as ILW coverage.